LitharaBambarendage/LitharaBambarendage/README.md

 - 📫 How to reach me **litharabambarendage@gmail.com**

-- ⚡ Fun fact **If you lose your heel in midnight you are not Cinderella, you are just drunk😉🍻**
+- ⚡ Fun fact **If you lost your heel in midnight you are not Cinderella, you are just drunk😉🍻**

 <h3 align="left">Connect with me:</h3>
 <p align="left">